huzaifa786313/Otago-Polytechnic/Special-Topic/Lab2-cloud.md

 sudo ip route add 192.168.2.0/30 via 192.168.1.254 dev tap1
 ```

-## Using ansible playbooks to pull device information
+## Ansible playbook to pull device information

+We will create an ansible playbook that will pull configuration from our routers that we can use as a backup

-create a directory to be used for backups of the routers
+We will need to create a directory to be used to store the backups of the routers configuration

+This will create a directory in our home directory
 ```
-sudo mkdir ~/ ansible-backups
+sudo mkdir ~/ansible-backups
 ```

-create a playbook called backup.yaml
+Create a playbook called backup.yaml
 ```
 sudo vim /etc/ansible/backup.yaml
 ```

-insert the following into the backup.yaml file
+Insert the following
 ```
 ---
   - hosts: localhost